-There’s nothing quite like gathering the family together and decorating a gingerbread house.
+There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 Often purchased as a kit with several decorating supplies included, gingerbread houses give you the freedom to follow the instructions or make the house your own.
-And whether you’re a by-the-book decorator or a creative mind with a whimsical idea, there’s no denying that this is where holiday memories are built.
+And whether you’re a by-the-book, classic gingerbread house decorator or a creative, open-minded non-traditional gingerbread artist filled with whimsical ideas, there’s no denying that this is where holiday memories are built.

-But like any sturdy house, it’s all about laying a strong foundation.
-With these simple tips and tricks, you can design and decorate a house that will stand the test of time.
+And just like building any sturdy house, it’s important to start with a strong foundation.
+With these simple tips and tricks, you can design and decorate an eye-catching house that will stand the test of time during the holiday season.

 First, let’s start off with some basic decorating tips:

-- Use a Turntable: Decorating your house on a turntable gives you the ability to turn your house as you go, which will make piping things like icicles and garland MUCH easier!
+- Use a Turntable: Decorating your house on a turntable gives you the ability to turn your house as you go.
+This will make piping things like icicles and garland MUCH easier!

 - A Tip on Tips: While most gingerbread house decorations are made with round or star tips, you can customize the look of your house by changing your tip size or style.
 Try a drop flower tip instead of a star tip, or play around with round tips of different sizes for a fun layered look!